sweepforswift/sweep/README.md

 Anyone is encouraged to contribute to the project by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)

 Please read our [contributing](https://github.com/sweepforswift/sweep/blob/master/CONTRIBUTING.md) guide before making any pull requests.
-Please also read our [style](https://github.com/sweepforswift/sweep/blog/master/Styleguide.md) guide before making pull requests to make sure your code follows our standard.
+Please also read our [style](https://github.com/sweepforswift/sweep/blog/master/Styleguide.md) guide before making pull requests to make sure your code follows our standards.

 ## Installation
 Download the latest verion of our library from the [releases](https://github.com/sweepforswift/sweep/releases) section.
 This will give you the prebuilt framework that can be added to the project directly.